Europe broils in heat wave that fuels fires in France, Spain - KESQ

 Associated Press

-LA TESTE-DE-BUCH, France (AP) — A heat wave broiling Europe spilled northward Monday to Britain, where authorities warned of possible record temperatures, and fueled ferocious wildfires in France, which scrambled water-bombing planes and hundreds of firefighters to battle flames spreading through tinder-dry forests.
+LA TESTE-DE-BUCH, France (AP) — A heat wave broiling Europe spilled northward Monday to Britain and fueled ferocious wildfires in Spain and France, which evacuated thousands of people and scrambled water-bombing planes and firefighters to battle flames spreading through tinder-dry forests.

-In Spain, two people were killed in blazes that the country’s prime minister linked to global warming, saying: “Climate change kills.”
+Two people were killed in the blazes in Spain that the country’s prime minister linked to global warming, saying: “Climate change kills.”

-In both France and Spain, fierce heat fueled the fires — part of a wall of high temperatures moving across Europe, touching even places like Britain, where officials have issued the first-ever extreme heat warning.
-The country’s weather service forecast that the record high of 38.7 degrees Celsius (101.7 degrees Fahrenheit), set in 2019, could be shattered.
+In recent days, unusually high temperatures have gripped swaths of Europe, triggering wildfires from Portugal to the Balkan region.
+Some countries are also experiencing extended droughts.
+Climate change makes such life-threatening extremes less of a rarity — and has brought heat waves even to places like Britain, which braced for possibly record-breaking temperatures.

+The hot weather in the U.K. was expected to be so severe this week that train operators warned it could warp the rails and some schools set up wading pools to help children cool off.

 French forecasters also warned of possible record temperatures as swirling hot winds complicated firefighting efforts in the country’s southwest.